progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 	No changes between current HEAD and refs/remotes/trunk Resetting to the latest refs/remotes/trunk

-Uruchamianie `dcommit` na gałęzi z połączoną historią działa poprawnie, z wyjątkiem tego, że patrząc na historię w projekcie Gita nie nadpisał on żadnego z commitów które wykonałeś w gałęzi `experiment` - zamiast tego, wszystkie te zmiany pojawiły się w pojedyńczym commicie SVN.
+Uruchamianie `dcommit` na gałęzi z połączoną historią działa poprawnie, z wyjątkiem tego, że patrząc na historię w Gitcie, zobaczysz że nie nadpisał on żadnego commitów które wykonałeś w gałęzi `experiment` - zamiast tego, wszystkie te zmiany pojawiły się w pojedynczym commicie SVN.

 <!-- Running `dcommit` on a branch with merged history works fine, except that when you look at your Git project history, it hasn’t rewritten either of the commits you made on the `experiment` branch — instead, all those changes appear in the SVN version of the single merge commit. -->